 Pizza!
 Kamado Style!

 This week, I’ve begun the task of detailing how to bake pizza on the Saffire Grill and Smoker.
 I have discovered that there is no longer a need to run to my local pizzeria to order up a large pie to go.
 Making pizza on my Saffire is now a weekly event!
-It’s like having my own wood fire pizza oven.
+It’s like having my own wood fired pizza oven at home.
 Family, friends and neighbors now all chime in when it’s pizza time.
 Some want to top theirs off with mushrooms and olives, others want sausage or pepperoni.
 The choice is yours!

 To get started, keep it simple – a classic cheese pizza with some tomato sauce and fresh basil.
 From there, you can expand and even add some smoke.
 That’s right… smoked pizza.
 WOW!
 Growing up in Brooklyn, New York I never would have thought that smoked pizza would be anything to rave about…boy, was I wrong!

 Here is an awesome pizza dough recipe from the Kansas City Barbeque Society Cookbook.
 This recipe appears in the 25th Anniversary Edition.